grouposiris/osiris_website/index.md

       - image: assets/img/portfolio/thumbnails/1.jpg
         title: >+
           2023
-          **Humble Beginnings**
+          **Beginnings**
         text: >-
-          We begun with small group of people willing to work hard and make our teaching skills worth , in front of all others!
+          The journey starts driven by the desire to enhance the field of microelectronics in Brazil through RISC-V solutions, aspiring to learn IC design and grow along the way.
       - image: assets/img/portfolio/thumbnails/2.jpg
         title: >+
-          November 2019
-          An Coaching started
+          February 2023:
+          The Team Grows
         text: >-
-          We started to gather like minded people and started our stategies and future plans to them.
-As a result , interested people joined us!
+          A small group of people willing to work hard and make our very first low-power core design joined.
+      - image: assets/img/portfolio/thumbnails/3.jpg
+        title: >+
+          August 2023:
+          OSIRIS I
+        text: >-
+          Our very first design, OSIRIS I, has been very first design for inclusion in an IEEE program, with strong chances for tapeout by year-end.

   - type: contact.html
     section_id: contacts